Richard Verschoor: 2025

-Verschoor is partnered by Oliver Goethe at MP Motorsport in for his fifth season, with the Dutchman stating he would be "aiming for the championship".
-Qualifying fourth in the Melbourne opener and finished in the same position during the sprint race.
-Due to grid penalties, he was set to line up second for the feature race, but it was ultimately cancelled due to treacherous rain.
-In Bahrain, Verschoor was embroiled in a tense fight for the podium positions in the sprint race, and a last-lap move on Joshua Dürksen earned him second place on the line.
-He finished sixth in the feature race.
-Verschoor qualified ninth in Jeddah, and was promoted to start on reverse pole following a penalty for Roman Staněk.
-Despite leading majority of the sprint race, Verschoor was given a five-second penalty for forcing Pepe Martí off-track during their tussle for the lead, dropping him to fourth place.
-However, Verschoor sought redemption the next day, where a successful alternate strategy allowed him to exit the pits in second, before making a final lap pass on long-time leader Jak Crawford to secure his first win of the season.
-This also moved him into the championship lead for the first time in his Formula 2 career.
+Verschoor partnered Oliver Goethe at MP Motorsport in for his fifth season in the category.
+Ahead of the campaign, he stated that he was "aiming for the championship".
+He began the season by qualifying fourth in Melbourne and finished in the same position during the sprint race.
+He was due to start the feature race from the front row following grid penalties for rivals, though the rain was ultimately cancelled due to heavy rain.
+In Bahrain, Verschoor claimed second place in the sprint race after overtaking Joshua Dürksen on the final lap, before finishing sixth in the feature.
+In Jeddah, a penalty for Roman Staněk promoted Verschoor to reverse pole in the sprint race after qualifying ninth.
+Although he led most of the race, a five-second penalty for forcing Pepe Martí off-track dropped him to fourth.
+He responded in the feature race by using an alternate strategy to move into winning contention before overtaking long-time leader Jak Crawford on the final lap to secure his first victory of the season.
+The win also gave Verschoor the championship lead for the first time in his Formula 2 career.